zkSNACKs/zIPs/Product.md

 ## Overview

 We propose a system to help prioritize the product development without a static hierarchy, allowing the number of contributors to scale limiting inefficiencies or formal authority.
 Integrates potentially well with [PR 84](https://github.com/zkSNACKs/zIPs/pull/84).
+This system is also expandable to any team.

 ## Motivation